Washington state takes steps to nail down Boeing 777X contract

 So far, investors are not concerned about the tilt toward building the jet in Washington.

 Boeing stock is near record highs, and has not fallen significantly since the provisional proposals were announced on Tuesday.
-The shares ended down 1.2 percent at $131.51 on Thursday on the New York Stock Exchange.
+The shares were down 0.6 percent at $132.24 on Thursday afternoon on the New York Stock Exchange.

 “Investors care about stability, visibility, profitability and risk in the assembly of aircraft,” said Rob Stallard, an analyst at RBC Capital Markets.
 “If the location of final assembly impacts these factors, then they probably care.”